Team rituals help to purposefully design your culture.

 The culture of any organization is a curious beast — it has a life of its own.

 Culture is driven by both visible and invisible forces — rituals create a bridge between the two.
-They bring together the behaviors management expects and what people do.
+They bring together the behaviors that management expects and what people do.

 Rituals are a repeated enactment of a particular set of behaviors, scripts, and interactions — they wire our brain for success.

-Research shows that rituals help us overcome negative experiences, but also to appreciate everyday things.
+Research shows that rituals help us overcome negative experiences, but to also appreciate everyday things.
 In the workplace, they can encourage desired behaviors and build a sense of belonging.

 “Nooglers,” new employees at Google, wear beanie hats with propellers on top.
 Far from feeling ridiculous, the ritual makes the new hires feel part of an exclusive group.

 Rituals shape the culture, not just behaviors.

 A ritual design is meant to address behaviors that get in the way of achieving our goals.
 Rituals can be light or fun, but their primary purpose is to solve a real problem.
 By redesigning how people collaborate and interact, you move the culture forward.

 As Tim Brown says, “Rituals create a constant nudging so that, over time, a culture learns to do something naturally and intuitively.”

 Not all rituals are created equal.
 Some solve bigger problems; others address everyday issues.
 Rituals must be human-centered and authentic — they must create excitement, not resistance.